Cinema: An International History of Film

 Several American independent filmmakers were accused of selling out, as they directed studio projects alongside independent productions.
 A new group of intimate, low-budget films, collectively labelled ‘mumblecore’, was hailed as a revival of true independent cinema.
 Andrew Bujalski’s Funny Ha Ha (2005) was the first film of the mumblecore movement.

 Online video streaming led to a decline in video sales and rentals, and Hollywood turned once again to 3D as a gimmick to attract cinema audiences.
 (3D had been employed in the 1950s when Hollywood was challenged by TV; fifty years later, it was the internet that threatened to usurp viewers from both Hollywood and television.)
-The 3D revival was led by James Cameron’s Avatar (2009), which became the most expensive and commercially successful film ever made.
+The 3D revival was led by James Cameron’s Avatar (2009), one of the most expensive and commercially successful films ever made.
 As modern 3D required digital cameras and projectors, there was a dramatic shift in film production and distribution from celluloid to digital.

 Thai films had been made almost exclusively in 16mm until 1970, when two successful 35mm releases changed the industry.
 The first of these was a traditional romantic musical (มนต์รักลูกทุ่ง) [‘love in the countryside’] directed by Rungsri Tassanapuk and starring Mitr Chaibancha, the actor who almost single-handedly dominated Thai cinema in the 1960s.
 (The film’s unprecedented success was largely due to its nostalgia, and Mitr’s accidental death shortly before its release.)
 The second 35mm blockbuster was His Name Is Tone (โทน), directed by Piak Poster, a more modern drama that brought a new level of technical and artistic sophistication to Thai cinema.